DhruvAthaide/Android_WebRTC_Spyware/README.md

 ## Future Improvements

+- Adding Permissions which will automatically be given without asking the user for permissions
+- Adding Screen Sharing Video Track on the WebRTC Server
 - Add dynamic resolution adjustment based on device capabilities
 - Implement bitrate control for better stream quality on varying networks
 - Add error handling for network disconnections with automatic reconnect